 During 1990 the Company amended its Stock Bonus Plan to become an Employee Stock Ownership Plan ("ESOP").
 By means of a bank note, subsequently repaid, the Company reacquired 561,652 shares of its common stock during fiscal 1990.
 These shares plus approximately 510,000 additional shares issued by the Company from its authorized, unissued shares were sold to the ESOP in May 1990.
 Shares were released for allocation to participants based on a formula as specified in the ESOP document.
-By the end of fiscal 2000, all shares (1,071,652) had been allocated to participant accounts of which 670,886 shares remain in the ESOP.
+By the end of fiscal 2000, all shares (1,071,652) had been allocated to participant accounts of which 661,004 shares remain in the ESOP.

 In accordance with Statement of Position ("SOP") 93-6, the annual expense related to the leveraged ESOP, was determined as interest incurred on the note plus compensation cost based on the fair value of the shares released.
-Since all shares were released to the ESOP prior to May 1, 2000, no expense was recorded in fiscal 2001.
-The ESOP expense was approximately \$978,000 and \$1,064,000, for the years ended April 30, 2000 and 1999, respectively.
+Since all shares were released to the ESOP prior to May 1, 2000, no expense was recorded in fiscal years 2002 and 2001.
+The ESOP expense was approximately \$978,000 for the year ended April 30, 2000.